License Revocations and Suspensions

 Prevention Is Your Best Option

-Each set of circumstances is different, and your case is not like anyone else's.
-That said, we have a developed an approach to liquor license suspensions and revocations that works for many of our clients.
-Here's what we can do for you:
+Each set of circumstances is different, and your case is not like anyone else’s.
+That said, we have developed an approach to liquor license suspensions and revocations that works for many of our clients.
+Here’s what we can do for you:

 - Act quickly — If you have a pending criminal charge, and plead guilty, you will lose your liquor license.
 Contact us sooner, not later.
 Bring this up with your criminal defense attorney so he or she can coordinate their defense to preserve the value of your ABC license.

 - Negotiate — It may be beneficial to negotiate with the ABC in an effort to lower the penalty from a revocation to a lesser penalty such as a conditional revocation so you can salvage the value of your business.